ibukye/CW2025/README.md

   - Change : Added `getPrevShape()` using decrement the index and handle error of out of bounds
   - Reason : To provide rotation right logic for `rotateRightBrick()`

+- com.comp2042.model.Score
+  - Changes
+    1. Added `totalLinesCleared`
+    2. Added: `addLines()` and `getTotalLinesCleared()`
+  - Reason : To track the cumulative number of lines cleared, which is required for the "Game Mode: Multi-Level" speed up logic

 ---
 ## Unexpected Problems
-- Sometimes the bonus score doesn't come up
+- Sometimes the bonus score and row cleared sound doesn't come up